joeyslack/NDA/README.md

 Collected data should then be sent for processing (OpenAI?) llm, ensuring the correct insights are summarized from the collected data.
 The processed data should be conformed into a template specification, either using template variable injection, or having OpenAI generate the report automatically based on a sample template.

-Note: It would be ideal to provide a real `output.pdf` sample in this project source to be used as a reference.
-Also see `./models/samples`
+NOTE: It would be ideal to provide a real `output.pdf` sample in this project source to be used as a reference.
+Also see `./models/samples`.

 ## Issues